top of page

 Dmitri’s eyes widened.
 “Zara…I think you caught a Christmas Elf.”

 The squirming bag had been set by the doorway.
-After what Dmitri said, keeping it any closer to the tree seemed more darkly sarcastic than festive.
+After what Dmitri said, keeping it any closer to the tree seemed more darkly satiric than festive.
 Dmitri had prepared them a bitter dark hot chocolate, sweetened with tiny marshmallows, and the group sat around, in the glow of flames and fairy lights as they listened to him speak.

 “I apologise, I misspoke in my excitement.
 What I called a Christmas Elf, was more traditionally known as an Ylfe.”
 Dmitri’s pale eyes drifted for a moment to the sack and its inhabitant.
 It was still for now.
-“It was a race that was quite common in the past but has long been thought dead.
+“It was a race quite common in the past but has long been thought dead.
 Dead but for a small group who passed into lore and children’s stories that many—myself included—thought just a myth.”

-“Exceedingly.”
-Dmitri agreed.
+“Exceedingly,” Dmitri agreed.

 “Are they dangerous?”
-Oscar asked, he watched with interest as a tiny, pointed shape pressed against the fabric of the bag.
+Oscar asked.
+He watched with interest as a tiny, pointed shape pressed against the fabric of the bag.
 From Zara’s description, Oscar wasn’t quite sure whether it was a nose or claw.

 “Not historically,” Dmitri said.